archerc/Vundle.vim/README.md

    "filetype plugin on
    "
    " Brief help
-   " :PluginList          - list configured bundles
+   " :PluginList          - list configured plugins
-   " :PluginInstall(!)    - install (update) bundles
+   " :PluginInstall(!)    - install (update) plugins
-   " :PluginSearch(!) foo - search (or refresh cache first) for foo " :PluginClean(!)      - confirm (or auto-approve) removal of unused bundles "
+   " :PluginSearch(!) foo - search (or refresh cache first) for foo " :PluginClean(!)      - confirm (or auto-approve) removal of unused plugins "
    " see :h vundle for more details or wiki for FAQ
    " NOTE: comments after Plugin commands are not allowed.